LLNL/UnifyFS/docs/examples.rst

 ------------

 UnifyFS has a transfer API to move files from UnifyFS to external storage (or from external storage into UnifyFS).
 The transfer functionality can be invoked by using the "transfer" application in the examples directory as show in the following example:

 .. code-block:: Bash

     $ srun -N4 -n4 transfer-static /unifyfs/file1 /scratch/mydir/file1

-(assuming that /unifyfs/snapshot.bin is a file you've written within the UnifyFS file space by an application..)
+(assuming that /unifyfs/file1 is a file you've written within the UnifyFS file space by an application.)
 The transfer application source code also serves as a template for using the UnifyFS transfer API in a C program.